TomBebbington/reditn/README.md

 Features
 --------
 + Hides sponsors and adverts.
-+ Adds toggle button to supported image, article, shopping, even repository links!
++ Adds toggle button to supported image, article, shopping, subreddit, post, and even repo links!
 + Shows information when you hover over a user or a subreddit.
-+ Shows a tab that allows quick showing or hiding of all links with supported toggle buttons on the page.
++ Shows a tab that allows quick showing or hiding of all toggleable buttons on the page.